Did you know that head lice are one of the top 3 reasons why kids miss school?

 Do I Need to Change My Pillows and Sheets?

 Relax.
 You don’t need to fumigate the house or throw everything inside the washing machine.
 If your child or family member has head lice, you just need to wash their clothes, bedding and towels.
 Use the normal setting for washing but use the hottest drying cycle possible.
-Lice can’t live underwater for long, and the high temperature is usually enough to kill any nits.
+Lice and nits can’t live underwater for long, and the high temperature is usually enough to kill them.

 Stuffed toys don’t need to be washed.
-You just need to stick them in the dryer in high heat for 20 minutes.
+You just need to stick them in the dryer on a high heat for 20 minutes.
 It is important to think about where lice might have fallen.
 Hats, backpacks and the headrests of your car should be checked and cleaned.
-You can try vacuuming these items or using a homemade essential oil spray.
+You can try vacuuming these items.

-Once you’ve washed all the beddings, you need to clean around the person’s room some more.
+Once you’ve washed all the bedding, you need to clean around the infested rooms.
 Even though lice can’t live long without a human host, many people cringe at the thought of having them crawl around the room.
 To avoid this, you need to decontaminate surrounding areas.
 Start by vacuuming the carpet.
 Lice can’t live there, so this is for your peace of mind.
 Vacuum the mattresses too.

-There are bedding sprays found in the market to kill lice but you can use a homemade one too.
+There are bedding sprays available to buy but you can use a homemade one too.
 You can mix 2 cups of water with 10 drops of essential oil, such as tea tree, lavender, rosemary and peppermint, in a spray bottle.
-Spray on beddings and other surfaces.
-Lice don’t like the smell, so they are a natural but very fragrant repellent.
+Spray on bedding and other surfaces.
+Lice don’t like the smell, so they are a natural but fragrant repellent.

-Once everything is cleaned to your liking, you can put on clean beddings and pillow cases.
+Once everything is cleaned to your liking, you can put on clean bedding and pillowcases.

 Lice Prevention